 - A new textbook, Key Concepts in Geomorphology, will be published in August 2013.
 Supported by the National Science Foundation, the book (ISBN-10:1429238607) focusses on the fundamental knowledge of our discipline and reflects extensive community input and peer review.

 - Geology 151 - Geomorphology is a field intensive class about how Earth's surface works.
 Fieldwork, interactive lectures, and laboratory exercises focus on mass fluxes, force balances, and tools relevant to solving environmental problems.

 - People are Geomorphology at UVM.
 Since 1994, undergraduates, Masters, and Doctoral students have solved problems in surface processes.
 We have hosted post-doctoral researchers as well as collaborators from around the world.

 - We are involved in projects all over the world.
-Short project summaries tell you more about what we have done and learned, provide photographs of field sites, and provide links to relevant publications and the people involved.
+Short project summaries tell you more about what we have done and learned, provide photographs of field sites, and link to relevant publications and the people involved.

 - An up-to-date list of publications authored or co-authored by Geomorphologists associated with the University of Vermont is available here along with PDFs for downloading (for educational use).

 - We have web-based resources including The Landscape Change Program a database containing >22,000 images of Vermont, educational web-ware that uses images to facilitate learning about rivers and slopes, and a collection of photos for teaching Geomorphology.